 As described above, students are expected to demonstrate competency at the "competent" level or higher for ALL specified ACEND competencies for each course and SEL rotation in order to successfully complete the program.
 Competencies are based on interactive learning experiences designed to train students to perform a wide range of activities practiced by entry-level dietitians.
-The desired level of competency of "competent" is considered a 4 or higher on a 9-point scale or 80 percent out of 100. depending on the method of evaluation for a given project or assignment.
+The desired level of competency of "competent" is considered a 4 or higher on a 9-point scale (SEL rotations) or 80 percent out of 100 (A-F courses) depending on the method of evaluation for a given project or assignment.